 When using a model, we need to be aware that the meaning of a keyword can change.
 This is especially true for styles.

-So make sure to check when you use a style in custom models. van Gogh may not be van Gogh anymore!
+Check before you use a style in a custom model. van Gogh may not be van Gogh anymore!

 Region-specific prompts